CFS announces results of seasonal food surveillance on rice dumplings (first phase) (with photo)

 The spokesman said, "Rice dumplings in general are relatively high in energy, fat and salt.
 During the festival, people should maintain a balanced diet, and consume rice dumplings moderately, with due consideration of their health condition.
 People are recommended to share rice dumplings with their family members and friends, as this not only enhances the festive atmosphere, but also allows them to taste rice dumplings of different flavours and avoid over-consumption.
 People are also advised to make use of nutrition labels on prepackaged food to compare their nutritional contents for healthier food choices."

-The spokesman also reminded food manufacturers to purchase food ingredients from reliable suppliers, adhere to Good Manufacturing Practice for preparation of food products and comply with legal requirements when using food additives.
+The spokesman also reminded the food trade to purchase food ingredients from reliable suppliers and maintain proper records to facilitate source tracing when necessary.
+They should follow Good Manufacturing Practice in the preparation of food products and comply with legal requirements when using food additives.
+The spokesman advised the food trade to adopt the Hazard Analysis Critical Control Point (HACCP) System to identify, assess and control possible hazards in the food production process.